-"We are pleased that the discovery of the PEP molecule has been reviewed in Nature indicating the importance of the earlier publication," said Steven King, president and CEO of Peregrine.
-"We are continuing our pre-clinical development of a fully human VEA clinical candidate which utilizes the PEP technology for evaluation in future human clinical trials."
+"The researchers at USC have been able to demonstrate that pre-treatment of solid tumors with the PEP-based VEA allows up to three times more chemotherapy drug to enter solid tumors," said Steven King, president and CEO of Peregrine.
+"The increased drug uptake as a result of pre-treatment with these compounds has resulted in a significant increase in the effectiveness of several chemotherapy drugs tested to date.
+We are continuing with our pre- clinical development of a fully human VEA clinical candidate which utilizes the PEP technology for evaluation in future human clinical trials."